 Result: Because the plaintiffs did not do what they should have done, the court ruled the defendants were entitled to a remedy in the form of a so-called “negative inference.”
 When a party like a defendant is awarded a “negative inference,” it gets a strategic advantage in the lawsuit.
 The strategic advantage means it will be easier for the party (the defendant) ultimately to win the lawsuit.
 [Technical detail: The negative inference in this case was that the jury would be told that plaintiffs possessed relevant email evidence, but lost it, and the evidence is more likely to have supported the defendants’ side of the case.]

 The court also ruled that plaintiffs must pay some of the defendant’s attorney and expert fees/costs related to e-discovery.
 Ouch.
 That ruling is expensive for the plaintiffs.

 Lesson: Litigation is hard to predict.
 But for many enterprises, they know that eventually they will be involved in lawsuits of one nature or another, and they will be expected to have instituted a litigation hold to preserve email.
 Knowing precisely when and how to institute the litigation hold is, in practice, very hard.

 Courts like the one in this case are becoming progressively more demanding in their standards for litigation hold on email.

 Thus, a haphazard policy on email retention, which generally includes short retention periods (such as 90 days and the like), can come back to haunt an enterprise like the university pension fund in this case.
 As a practical matter, the risk of this problem can be mitigated by adopting a policy to archive the emails of important people – like investment analysts and decision makers -- for numerous years (e.g., seven years).

-In collaboration with Messaging Architects, Mr. Wright leads on-site workshops for the development of electronic records policy in mid-to-larger sized enterprises.
+In collaboration with Netmail, Mr. Wright leads on-site workshops for the development of electronic records policy in mid-to-larger sized enterprises.